ISISComputingGroup/ibex_developers_manual/aSub-records.md

 {
     /*
      * Returns the first input value back, assuming both have been
-     * declared as LONG in the db file you can check fta and
+     * declared as LONG in the db file.
+You can check the fta and
-     * ftva fields to confirm this
+     * ftva fields to confirm the data types
      */
     *(epicsInt32*)prec->vala = *(epicsInt32*)prec->a;
     return 0; /* process output links */